 For maximum protection, you might also consider purchasing a personal umbrella liability policy.
 Umbrella insurance takes over when you reach your car insurance liability coverage limits.
 For example, if you cause an accident and the other driver sustains an injury that costs $350,000 in medical expenses but you only carry $300,000 in bodily injury liability coverage, your umbrella policy can cover the additional $50,000.

 Although they start at $1 million in coverage, an umbrella policy is generally one of the cheaper insurance policies you can buy.
 A single umbrella policy adds an extra layer of liability coverage to your auto and home or renters policies.

 Frequently asked questions

-Typically, you can find information about your state’s compulsory car insurance on your state’s department of insurance website.
-Some state departments of transportation also feature insurance requirements on their websites.
-Local insurance agents should stay abreast of state requirements, but it is always a good idea to research the information on your own before buying car insurance.
+Typically, you can find information about your state’s compulsory car insurance requirements on your state’s department of insurance website.
+Some state departments of transportation also have insurance requirements on their websites.
+Local insurance agents will know how much coverage is needed in your state, but it is always a good idea to research the information on your own before shopping and comparing car insurance rates.

 Filing a car insurance claim is generally a straightforward process, but the steps can vary from company to company.
 For example, some insurers have an online portal or mobile app that allows for electronic claim filing.
 Others may require that you call your local agency or a 24/7 claims hotline.
 To find out more about the claims process for your insurer, it may be helpful to ask your agent for specifics.